-Anthony Sanders is the Director of the Institute for Justice’s Center for Judicial Engagement (CJE), and a senior attorney.
+Anthony Sanders is the Director of the Center for Judicial Engagement (CJE) at the Institute for Justice and a senior attorney.
 He joined IJ in 2010.
 As CJE’s director, he educates the public about the proper role of judges in enforcing constitutional limits on the size and scope of government.
 As a senior attorney he litigates cutting-edge constitutional cases protecting economic liberty, private property, freedom of speech and other individual liberties in both federal and state courts across the country.

 North Carolina Student ChapterUNC School of Law

 100 Ridge Rd

 Chapel Hill, NC 27278

 Austin Lawyers ChapterBob's Steak & Chop House

 301 Lavaca St